 What’s important, though, is that you only contact qualified leads, and you follow cold calling best practices such as using a professional tone and respecting a customer’s decision if they’re not interested in talking this way.

-If you’d rather not worry about making cold calls yourself, or if you don’t have the resources to train your team in cold calling techniques, contact SalesHive and ask about our cold calling services.
+If you’d rather not worry about making cold calls yourself, or if you don’t have the resources to train your team in cold calling techniques, contact SalesHive and ask about our cold calling success rates.

 Don’t settle for poor cold calling numbers – SalesHive clients know they can rely on us to provide them with a dedicated advisor who can make up to 400 calls per day on their behalf.